Monica Maughan: Theatre

 She did not live to play the title role in Belvoir Company B's Gwen in Purgatory in 2010, a part written for her by Tommy Murphy and directed by Neil Armfield.

-Television and radio
+Television

-Early television roles in Crawford's dramas led to ongoing television parts that made Maughan a recognisable face around Australia, including prim secretary Jean Ford in the first year of The Box (1974–75) and downtrodden prisoner Pat O'Connell for five months in women's-prison drama Prisoner in 1979–80.
+Early television roles in Crawford's dramas including Homicide, Matlock Police and Cop Shop led to ongoing television parts that made Maughan a recognisable face around Australia, including prim secretary Jean Ford in the first year of The Box from 1974 to 1975 and downtrodden prisoner Pat O'Connell for five months in women's-prison drama Prisoner from 1979 to 1980.

+Further television credits included Glenview High, soap opera Skyways, The Flying Doctors, The Gillies Republic, comedy series Col'n Carpenter, medical soap opera A Country Practice, children's series The Genie from Down Under, police drama Blue Heelers and legal drama MDA.
+She also appeared in several miniseries' including Loss of Innocence (1978) and Come in Spinner (1990).
+She also played Graham Kennedy's grandmother in the 2007 biographical telemovie, The King.
+Her final television appearance was in The Librarians.

-Maughan worked extensively in ABC TV and radio over nearly 50 years, receiving an AFI Award and a Silver Logie Award for her performance as Monica McHugh in the ABC's black comedy mini-series, The Damnation of Harvey McHugh (1994).
+Maughan received an AFI Award and a Silver Logie Award for her performance as Monica McHugh in the ABC’s black comedy miniseries, The Damnation of Harvey McHugh (1994).